Vijay-kumar-bantu/Blind75-solutions/Readme.md

 ## 🚀 About Me

-This is Vijay Kumar Bantu and I'm a full stack developer.
+This is Vijay Kumar Bantu working as a full stack developer.